dvenkatsagar/dvenkatsagar.github.io/_posts/2015-10-16-speech-to-program.md

 ## The Concept

 The concept behind the voice commands is similar to snippets.
-Snippets are basically small pieces of code that get inserted when you type a keyword.
+Snippets are small pieces of code that get inserted when you type a keyword.
 In the same manner, what we did was, we "linked" the pre-formated snippets with the voice commands by using a library known as *annyang.js*.
 Here is a small example on how to set a voice command :

 {% highlight html %}
 <script src="//cdnjs.cloudflare.com/ajax/libs/annyang/2.0.0/annyang.min.js"></script>